stroke patients and urinary incontinence

 Physicians use one or more of the following methods to determine the type of urinary incontinence.

 It is an immediate and simple method used to evaluate the function of the bladder in urination.
 Doctors will ask the patient or their loved ones to send the person a 24-hour urine test to perform a series of tests.
 This evaluation is necessary to evaluate the concentration of urine and to investigate the possible causes of urinary incontinence or recurrence of urination.
 It is possible to prevent urinary incontinence and prevent it from getting worse.
-This requires that you put aside shame and embarrassment and discuss your problem with your loved ones and your doctor.
-A complete urinalysis is necessary to determine the cause and type of your urinary incontinence.
-The first step in controlling urine after a stroke is to inform the doctor and refer to the necessary assessments.

 Individual measures to control urinary incontinence